Nayakas of Kalahasti

-The Nayakas of Kalahasti were a line of rulers of Kalahasti and Vandavasi principalities.
+The Nayakas of Kalahasti were a dynasty of rulers of Kalahasti and Vandavasi principalities.
 (Note: The last name of the rulers is also found written as Nayak, Nayakudu, Nayudu, or Nayakkar, depending on the language and orientation of the writers.
 The first name (which is a family name) is also written as Damal, a simplified form.)
 Members of the group include Damarla Chennapa Nayaka, after whom the city of Chennai is named.
 The Kalahasti Nayaks had their origins in the Padmanyaka warrior clans of present-day Andhra Pradesh.
 These Nayakas served as vassals of the late Vijayanagara Empire, then held by the Aravidu Dynasty and headquartered at Chandragiri and Vellore.

 Notable rulers

 Damarla Chennappa Nayaka

 Chennappa Nayaka was a Nayaka and trusted general under Sriranga Deva Raya.
 He married Akkamamba, the daughter of Venkatagiri ruler Velugoti Kasturi Ranga and younger sister of Velugoti Yachama Nayaka.
 Chennai, the capital of the Indian state of Tamil Nadu, is named in his honor.